List of baseball players who defected from Cuba: Background

 In 2008, Joe Kehoskie, a former baseball agent who represented several dozen Cuban players, told author Michael Lewis, "There’s at least half a billion dollars of baseball players in Cuba right now and probably a lot more."
 By the end of 2014, approximately 30 subsequent Cuban defectors had signed MLB contracts totaling just under $500 million.

-The largest contract given to a Cuban defector is outfielder Rusney Castillo's seven-year contract with the Boston Red Sox, signed in 2014, worth $72.5 million.
-First baseman José Dariel Abreu signed a six-year contract worth $68 million with the Chicago White Sox in 2013.
+The largest contract given to a Cuban defector was outfielder Rusney Castillo's seven-year contract with the Boston Red Sox, signed in 2014, worth $72.5 million.
+First baseman José Abreu signed a six-year contract worth $68 million with the Chicago White Sox in 2013.
 The largest contract given to a pitcher was the $32 million the New York Yankees gave to José Contreras in 2002, while the Cincinnati Reds signed Aroldis Chapman for $30.25 million in 2010.

-While some players who defect succeed in obtaining multimillion-dollar contracts to play in MLB, many receive only minor league contracts and do not reach MLB, and many others don't sign an MLB contract at all.
-Players are often separated from their families.
-This can lead to severed relationships, such as between Jorge Toca and the mother of his son.
+While some players who defected have obtained multimillion-dollar contracts to play in MLB, many received only minor-league contracts and did not reach MLB, and many others didn't sign contracts at all.
+Players who defect are often separated from their families, leading to severed relationships, such as between Jorge Toca and the mother of his son.

+In late 2018, an agreement was reached between MLB, the Major League Baseball Players Association (MLBPA), and the Baseball Federation of Cuba.
+The agreement created a legal path for Cuban baseball players to sign with MLB teams without having to defect.
+However, the Trump administration declared the agreement illegal and revoked it in April 2019.
+Since then, players have continued to defect, such as Lázaro Blanco in 2021.